SciML/DataDrivenDiffEq.jl/docs/src/examples/symbolic_regression.md

 println(res) #hide
 ```

-Within `solve` the network is generated using the information provided by the [`DataDrivenProblem`](@ref) in form of states, control and independent variables as well as the specified options, followed by training the network and extracting the equation with the highest probability by setting the temperature as above.
-After computing additional metrics, a [`DataDrivenSolution`](@ref) is returned where the equations are transformed  into a [`Basis`](@ref) useable with `ModelingToolkit`.
+Within `solve`, a network is generated using the information provided by the [`DataDrivenProblem`](@ref) (states, control, independent variables, and the specified options).
+Then the network is trained, and finally the equation with the highest probability is extracted by setting the temperature as above.
+After computing additional metrics, a [`DataDrivenSolution`](@ref) is returned where the equations are transformed  into a [`Basis`](@ref) usable with `ModelingToolkit`.

 The metrics can be accessed via: